Row NYC Hotel: Rockpoint and Highgate ownership

 In February 2019, Highgate and Rockpoint placed the final piece of the property for sale, the hotel rooms, for $220 million.
 By the following year, Colony Credit Real Estate, whose predecessor NorthStar had provided a $255 million mortgage for the land, was looking to sell the mortgage for as little as $50 million.
 The hotel was forced to close temporarily in 2020 due to the onset of the COVID-19 pandemic in New York City.
 Werner began falling behind on mortgage payments in May 2020.
 The Paramount Group, which had lent $80 million to Thor Equities for the Row NYC's commercial condominium, foreclosed on the condominium in April 2022.
 At the time, the condominium was valued as $45 million, about 30 percent less than the price Thor had paid in 2014.
 Wells Fargo moved to foreclose on Werner's loan in September 2022.

 Following an influx of asylum seekers to New York City in mid-2022, city officials considered converting part of the Row NYC into temporary housing for 700 asylum seekers that year.
 The city government agreed that October to use the Row NYC Hotel to house migrants as part of an agreement valued at $40 million.
 By the beginning of 2023, hotel workers had raised safety concerns because migrants sometimes violated quarantine requirements, would not let staff into their rooms, and cooked in their rooms despite a ban on electronic cooking devices at the hotel.
 In August 2025, the city government announced that the hotel would stop hosting migrants by April 2026, when the migrant shelter's lease expired.
+A renovation was announced in February 2026, and the hotel reopened to overnight guests on May 5, 2026.